 A cute little bobble hat or a knitted bonnet if you prefer a traditional look, plus a pair of mittens to keep little hands warm.

 White and Grey baby hat and mittens, £16, The White Company

 One swimsuit or swim nappy so you're always ready for some paddling pool fun.

 Whale print swim nappy, £16, JoJo Maman Bebe

 A sun hat or cotton bonnet for sunny days.

 Broderie anglaise cotton bonnet, £10, JoJo Maman Bebe

-If you're feeling inspired and are looking for some special statement pieces for your baby's capsule wardrobe, why not check out my new collection of limited edition Bloomers and Pre-Walker Shoes.
+If you're feeling inspired and are looking for some special statement pieces for your baby's capsule wardrobe, why not check out my new collection of limited edition handmade clothing and accessories.